 This release is the fourth release of the Canadian Tobacco Monitoring Survey.
-In January 2000, the data for the February to June 1999 was published followed in October 2000 with the publication of the July - December 1999 data and a summary for 1999.
-In January 2001, the data for the first cycle of 2000 (February - June 2000) were released.
-This release includes the data common for cycle 1 and 2 for 2000 and covers the period of February to December 2000.
+In January 2000, the data collected from February to June 1999 were released and in October 2000 data for the July to December 1999 as well as a summary for the whole year 1999 were released.
+As well, data for the February - June 2000 were released in February 2001.
+This release includes the data for the period of July - December 2000.